waldrain/waldrain.github.io/moniwonig.md

     - windproof entire surface over steico holzfaserplatten including all edges
     - vertical offset battens + isum + horizontal offset battens
     - cover with wood cladding
+    - add a second double glazing outside the north window (or both windows?)
+    - add a plastic foil and air layer on the inside of the window panes

 ### NW Waermepumpe